javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/11-instanceof/article.md

 alert(obj.toString()); // the same
 ```

 That's their implementation of `toString`.
-But there's a hidden feature thank makes `toString` actually much more powerful than that.
+But there's a hidden feature that makes `toString` actually much more powerful than that.
 We can use it as an extended `typeof` and an alternative for `instanceof`.

 Sounds strange?
 Indeed.
-Let's demistify.
+Let's demystify.

 By [specification](https://tc39.github.io/ecma262/#sec-object.prototype.tostring), the built-in `toString` can be extracted from the object and executed in the context of any other value.
 And its result depends on that value.